Human (Brandy album): Commercial performance

 In the United States, Human debuted and peaked at number 15 on the Billboard 200 in the week of December 17, 2008, with first-week sales of 73,000 copies.
-This marked Norwood's lowest opening sales for an album by then and was a considerable drop from her previous effort Afrodisiac, which had opened to 131,700 units in 2004.
+This marked Brandy's lowest opening sales for an album by then and was a considerable drop from her previous effort Afrodisiac, which had opened to 131,700 units in 2004.
 Human also became her lowest-peaking studio album on the Billboard 200 since her self-titled debut album, which had peaked at number 20 in 1994.
-The album also reached number six on the US Digital Albums and became Norwood's fifth consecutive top-five album on the Top R&B/Hip-Hop Albums chart, peaking at number five.
+The album also reached number six on the US Digital Albums and became Brandy's fifth consecutive top-five album on the Top R&B/Hip-Hop Albums chart, peaking at number five.
 Billboard eventually ranked it 40th on its Top R&B/Hip-Hop Albums 2009 year-end chart.
 Elsewhere, Human widely underperformed upon its release.
-While lead single "Right Here (Departed)" became Norwood's highest-charting single in years throughout Europe, the album failed to enter most international album charts,<ountdown format although it reached the top 50 on the Wallonian Albums Chart and top 200 on the French Albums Chart.
+While lead single "Right Here (Departed)" became Brandy's highest-charting single in years throughout Europe, the album failed to enter most international album charts, although it reached the top 50 on the Wallonian Albums Chart and top 200 on the French Albums Chart.
 In 2012, Billboard reported that Human had sold 214,000 copies in the United States by then.

-Expressing her dissatisfaction with Human's commercial performance, Norwood told British music magazine Blues & Soul in April 2009 that she was "a little disappointed about that" but also felt "pleased that Sony" had greenlit the production of a second album with Epic Records which she expected to feature contribution from StarGate, Ne-Yo, Tricky Stewart, The-Dream, and Brian Kennedy.
+Expressing her dissatisfaction with Human's commercial performance, Brandy told British music magazine Blues & Soul in April 2009 that she was "a little disappointed about that" but also felt "pleased that Sony" had greenlit the production of a second album with Epic Records which she expected to feature contribution from StarGate, Ne-Yo, Tricky Stewart, The-Dream, and Brian Kennedy.
 She further commented: "In hindsight I do feel the last album was a little political.
 So a lotta changes have been made since Human – and hopefully they're changes for the better!
-Because, having got all the deep stuff off my chest, I'm now able to really tap into the fun part of music again [...] it's exactly the type of album that I need to be makiing right now!"
-While Norwood co-wrote and recorded several songs with her team, a planned second album with Epic never came to fruition with some of the material later given to other Sony artists such as Jennifer Lopez and Rihanna after Norwood had parted ways with Epic.
+Because, having got all the deep stuff off my chest, I'm now able to really tap into the fun part of music again [...] it's exactly the type of album that I need to be making right now!"
+While Brandy co-wrote and recorded several songs with her team, a planned second album with Epic never came to fruition with some of the material later given to other Sony artists such as Jennifer Lopez and Rihanna after Brandy had parted ways with Epic.